-1 Materials include a range of diagnostic, formative, and summative assessments to assess М 1 student learning in a variety of formats.
-2 Materials assess all student expectations and indicate which student expectations are М 2 assessed.
-2 Materials include assessments that integrate scientific concepts and science and engineering М 3 practices.
+1 Materials include a range of diagnostic, formative, and summative assessments to assess student learning in a variety of formats. М student learning in a variety of formats.
+2 Materials assess all student expectations and indicate which student expectations are М assessed. Ī , Materials include assessments that integrate scientific concepts and science and engineering М 3 practices.
 Materials include assessments that require students to apply knowledge and skills to novel М 4 contexts.